jsdelivr/globalping-cli/README.md

   globalping [command]

 Measurement Commands:
   dns           Resolve a DNS record similarly to dig http          Perform a HEAD or GET request to a host mtr           Run an MTR test, similar to traceroute ping          Run a ping test traceroute    Run a traceroute test

 Additional Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command version     Print the version number of Globalping CLI
+  completion    Generate the autocompletion script for the specified shell help          Help about any command install-probe Join the community powered Globalping platform by running a Docker container. version       Print the version number of Globalping CLI

 Flags:
   -C, --ci            Disable realtime terminal updates and color suitable for CI and scripting (default false)